ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    This is to avoid corruption of the Non-secure world data in the Z-registers which are aliased by the SIMD and FP registers.
-The build option is not compatible with the ``CTX_INCLUDE_FPREGS`` build option, and will raise an assert on platforms where SVE is implemented and ``ENABLE_SVE_FOR_NS`` set to
+The build option is not compatible with the ``CTX_INCLUDE_FPREGS`` build option, and will raise an assert on platforms where SVE is implemented and ``ENABLE_SVE_FOR_NS`` enabled.
-   1. This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
-The default is 1 but is automatically disabled when ENABLE_SME_FOR_NS=1 since SME encompasses SVE.
+   This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
+The default is 2 but is automatically disabled when ENABLE_SME_FOR_NS is enabled ( set to 1 or 2) since SME encompasses SVE.
    At this time, this build option cannot be used on systems that have SPM_MM enabled.

 -  ``ENABLE_SVE_FOR_SWD``: Boolean option to enable SVE for the Secure world.
    SVE is an optional architectural feature for AArch64.
 Note that this option